pradeep-mishra/gola/README.md

 The Gola CLI is based on the Fiber, Mongo, Validator and Godotenv library.

-It uses the [Fiber](https://docs.gofiber.io/) web framework to manage the web app and the [Mongo](https://docs.mongodb.com/drivers/go/current/fundamentals/connection/) package to handle the MongoDB connection and the [Validator](https://github.com/go-playground/validator) to handle the validation of dtos and [Godotenv](https://pkg.go.dev/github.com/joho/godotenv) for the configuration.
+It uses the [Fiber](https://docs.gofiber.io/) web framework to manage the web app

+and the [Mongo](https://docs.mongodb.com/drivers/go/current/fundamentals/connection/) package to handle the MongoDB query and connection

+and the [Validator](https://github.com/go-playground/validator) to handle the validation of dtos

+and [Godotenv](https://pkg.go.dev/github.com/joho/godotenv) for the configuration.